NuymakStone/NuymakStone/README.md

 <br />

-hi, i'm [Abhishek Naidu](https://abhishknads.me/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm [NuymakStone](https://github.com/NuymakStone), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-- 💼 any freelance work? do reach, [email](mailto:abhishek.naidu@cred.club) :)
+- 💼 any freelance work? do reach, [email](mailto:bilibili.NuymakStone@outlook.com) :)
 - 💬 ask me about anything, i am happy to help;

 **languages and tools:**